charlyllo/listo-privacy/README.md

 ## Contact

-For questions about this privacy policy, please contact: hola@carlyllo.com
+For questions about this privacy policy or general support, please contact: hola@carlyllo.com